-A new company, Beroni Pharmaceuticals (Guangdong) Co., Ltd (Beroni Guangdong), was established for this new venture with Beroni owning 80% of the entity's shares and a local investor owning the other 20% shares.
+A new company, Beroni Pharmaceuticals (Guangdong) Co., Ltd (Beroni Guangdong), was incorporated in November 2022 for this new venture.
+In February 2022, the Group acquired 80% of the new entity's shares and a local investor acquired the other 20% shares.
 The Company will bring professional staff, scientists, technicians, and support teams together into a state-of-the-art hub for innovation and development of the company's future products and services.